jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/templateList/templateListPage/templateListPage.rst

 3. Custom image of the template.
 User is able to upload custom image for template preview.
 How to do that described in :ref:`respective section <templatePropertyTemplate>`

 4. Each template has its own menu that allows the following actions:
+- Add to favorites / Remove from favorites
 - Edit the template
 - Copy the template UUID
 - Clone the template
 - Move the template to another category/folder
 - Rename the template
 - Delete the template
-- Get a direct link to the template
+- Get a direct link to the template (under specific template settings)

 .. image:: pic_templateListPage/templateMenu.png
    :width: 300